jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 ### New tutorial

- * Try the new tutorial, [Developing by using Git in the IBM DevOps Services web IDE.](https://hub.jazz.net/tutorials/gitweb)
+ * Try the new tutorial, [Developing with Git in the IBM DevOps Services web IDE.](https://hub.jazz.net/tutorials/gitweb)

 ### New reference pages